Jacksonville Green Card Attorneys

 As a general overview, the application process begins by:

-- Finding out if your are eligible - If you have a family petition or through employment.
+- Finding out if you are eligible for a green card via family petition or through employment petition.

-- File Form I-485 (Permanent Residence) and have any documents needed.
+- File Form I-485 (Permanent Residence) along with any required documents.

 - Once the USCIS reviews your application you will need to go through an interview.